-4.1.8 The current funding atmosphere stresses the necessity and importance of partnerships to ensure sustainable result and long-lasting social and behavioral changes despite the limited timeframe.
-Accordingly, PFD will continue implementation of malaria prevention and control programs under the next round of GFATM, New Funding Model, as a member of the Cambodia Health Consortium Partnership (CHCP) created between PFD, Health Poverty Action (HPA) and Catholic Relief Services (CRS).
-The Consortium will be responsible for implementing activities covering all 45 malaria endemic national operational districts - further strengthening the capacity and positioning of Cambodia for its fight against malaria and complete elimination of the disease once the international support is withdrawn.
+4.1.8 The current funding atmosphere underlines necessity and importance of partnerships to ensure a sustainable result and long-lasting social and behavioral changes despite the limited timeframe.
+Accordingly, PFD will continue implementation of malaria prevention, control, and elimination programs under the next round of GFATM, RAI2E, as a member of the PSI consortium created between PSI, PFD, Health Poverty Action (HPA) and Malaria Consortium (MC).
+The Consortium will be responsible for implementing activities covering 22 malaria endemic national operational districts - further strengthening the capacity and positioning of Cambodia for its fight against malaria and complete elimination of the disease once the international support is withdrawn.